yourboyace247/Finance-Tracker/README.md

 # :signal_strength: Filters & Statistics:
 ![Filters](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Filters.png)

-Input Month: You can filter your income and expenses by month.
+Input Month: You can filter your income and expenses by month.<br>
-Input Category: This input is empty since the "Type" input showcases you your incomes and expenses.
+Input Category: This input is empty since the "Type" input showcases you your incomes and expenses.<br>
-Input Type: Showcases you your incomes and expenses in chart.
+Input Type: Showcases you your incomes and expenses in chart.<br>

 # :chart_with_upwards_trend: Charts:
 ![Charts](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Charts.png)